Natural fertilizers are a simple and eco-friendly way to nourish your plants. They also improve the health of your soil.

 27. Urine

 You read that right!
-It’s been proven that urine from a healthy person can be used as a highly clean and beneficial agricultural fertilizer [2].
+It has been shown that urine from a healthy person can be used as a highly clean and beneficial agricultural fertilizer [3].

 Urine is about 95% water and contains nitrogen, potassium, and phosphorus.
 These nutrients are highly beneficial to plants.